wp-plugins/speed-booster-pack/readme.txt

 5. A new sub menu item `Speed Booster Pack` will appear in your main Settings menu.

 == Screenshots ==
-1. Plugin options page, simple view (v2.3)
+1. Plugin options page, simple view (v2.5)
+2. The Google Page Speed results on our [testing site](http://tiguandesign.com/testing-speed-booster/) (v2.5)

 == Changelog ==

+= 2.5 =
+* Added option to exclude certain JS files from being moved to the footer.
+* Added option to exclude certain JS files from being defered.
+* Added a list of handles of all scripts and styles enqueued by your theme, useful for excluding options.
+* Removed FOUC option since is useless with W3 Total Cache.
+* Some visual changes on plugin options page.
+* Translation updated with the new strings.
+* Moved some admin inline scripts to js files.

 = 2.4 =
-Fixed TypeError: $ is not a function when Prevent Flash of Unstyled Content (FOUC) option is active.
+* Fixed TypeError: $ is not a function when Prevent Flash of Unstyled Content (FOUC) option is active.
 Thanks to [@Marcio Duarte](http://profiles.wordpress.org/pagelab) for the [bug report](http://wordpress.org/support/topic/javascript-error-53).

 = 2.3 =
 * Added option to exclude certain CSS files from being loaded asynchronously.